 Science can get very overwhelming and confusing when you don’t understand what you are reading or what the teacher is explaining.
 It’s very hard to keep science class engaging when students feel lost.
 These feelings of overwhelm often cause students to “check out” both academically and sometimes behaviorally.

-The best thing teachers can do is to keep students engaged and on-task is to keep things at the students’ levels as much as possible.
+The best thing teachers can do to keep students engaged and on-task are to keep things at the students’ levels as much as possible.

 Making these changes will help to keep student engagement and interest, but also help them to learn and further their understanding of the topic without added stress and anxiety for them or you!